sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/weyl_character_ring.rst

 Then you are working with `SL(3)`.

-There are some advantages to this arrangement.
+There are some advantages to this arrangement:

 - The group `GL(r+1)` arises frequently in practice.
 For example, even if you care mainly about semisimple groups, the group `GL(r+1)` may